Tom Bray - Industry Consultant - J.J. Keller & Associates, Inc.

 Your drivers are your day-to-day safety mechanism when it comes to preventing unsafe equipment from being operated on the road.
 If they do not know the rules you greatly increase your odds of an unsafe piece of equipment being operated on the road.
-If you want more guidance, download our Driver Inspections: Critical Vehicle Maintenance Practices whitepaper.
+If you want more guidance, download our free Driver Inspections: Critical Vehicle Maintenance Practices whitepaper.

 Countdown to the Canadian ELD Mandate: 3 Tips to Prepare

 Canada's ELD mandate goes into effect on June 12, 2021.
 Here are three tips to prepare.